DanWBR/dwsim/PlatformFiles/Common/readme.txt

 Disk space:

-500 MB for program files
+750 MB for program files

 ==================================================
 VERSION HISTORY / CHANGELOG
 ==================================================

 The full changelog including souce code changes can be viewed at https://github.com/DanWBR/dwsim6/commits/windows

+Version 6.2 Update 3

+- [NEW] Added an editor for custom properties (Classic UI)

 Version 6.2 Update 2